John W. Daniel: Postwar legal and state political career

 Daniel studied law at the University of Virginia in Charlottesville, and he was admitted to the bar in 1866.
 He joined his father's practice at Lynchburg.

-Despite being crippled from his war injury, he enjoyed oratory, particularly memorializing the Confederate war effort and excoriating Congressional Reconstruction and Republicans.
+Despite being disabled from his war injury, he enjoyed oratory, particularly memorializing the Confederate war effort and excoriating Congressional Reconstruction and Republicans.
 He entered politics and Campbell County voters elected him as a member of the Conservative Party to represent (part-time) them alongside Rufus Murrell and Robert C. Burkholder in the House of Delegates from 1869-72.
 He did not seek re-election.

 Daniel unsuccessfully sought nomination to the U.S. House of Representatives for Virginia's 6th congressional district in 1872 and 1874, between which elections he canvassed for Conservative Party candidates in the state elections in 1873.
 The Funding Act which the legislature had passed in 1871 (although Daniel did not vote for it at the time) proved a major campaign issue in Virginia for the next decade.
 Daniel became one of its main supporters (known as "Funders").
 Others, known as Readjusters advocated reducing payments on the bonds issued in 1871 which reaffirmed the debts Virginia had acquired before the Civil War to construct railroads, bridges, etc. Although the bonds traded at far below face value, they could be used at face value to pay state taxes, so they significantly cut state tax revenues.
 Also, the interest rate was kept at the prewar level, which was much higher than postwar interest rates.

 In 1876, Daniel published his "A Treatise on the Law of Negotiable Instruments", which was reprinted several times.
 That year he also campaigned for Samuel J. Tilden, the Democratic presidential candidate (who lost).
 However, Campbell county voters had elected Daniel to the state senate the previous year, and he was re-elected once before resigning the part-time position in 1881.
 In 1877, Daniel became one of the leading Conservative orators against the leading Readjuster candidate, former Confederate general turned railroad tycoon William Mahone.
 Mahone ultimately withdrew his gubernatorial candidacy in favor of relatively unknown Frederick W.M.
 Holliday of Winchester, Virginia, who was elected.

 Daniel was a presidential elector in the 1876 presidential election.

 In 1880, Daniel spoke at the Democratic National Convention in Cincinnati, Ohio in favor of the candidacy of former Union General Winfield Scott Hancock, whom he praised as offering the best hope for reconciliation between North and south.